One-on-One & Pairs | In-Person | 60 to 120 minute classes

 A deep and clear sense of Self-Awareness is what allows us to understand and address our needs effectively.
 Awareness of our Minds - the thoughts, stories, mental programs and psychological conditionings we carry - our Bodies - their functions, strengths, weaknesses, flexibility, adaptability and the conditionings we carry in our tissues - and our Spirits - the consciousness or awareness residing within all of us.
 Cultivating this deep connection and intimacy with the whole Self is the true therapeutic magic of Yoga.

-Our Yoga practices include techniques such as static holds and dynamic movements, breath awareness and breathing exercises, relaxation and concentration, self-inquiry and meditation.
+Chloe's Yoga classes include techniques such as static holds and dynamic movements, breath awareness and breathing exercises, relaxation and concentration, self-inquiry and meditation.
 These techniques work to tune out the noise of the external world, and assist you in tuning in to your Self so that you may relax into the present moment, and rest in the naturalness of your Being.
 With each class you can expect a drop in meditation, gentle mindful movements to warm up the body and continue bringing the awareness into the present moment, Yoga postures, functional movements and stretches, and a final relaxation and closing meditation.

 Explore the styles of Yoga we offer, as well as our class options and pricing, below.